mjoe67886/ai-agents-create-blender-scripts/README.md

 ✅ Open N-Panel Button (Quickly opens the add-on panel for easy access) ✅ Auto-Update System (Notifies you of new updates at startup and allows you to install them with one click)

-🌎 Learn more at Fast Blender Add-Ons.
+🌎 Learn more at Fast Blender Add-Ons: fast-blender-add-ons.com 📩 For more information, contact us at: support@fast-blender-add-ons.com

 Try Our Flagship Add-on for 500+ More Features!

 This script generator is just one feature pulled from our full FAST Animation Studio Tools add-on, which includes over 500 workflow optimizations for Blender.

-🌟 FAST Animation Studio Tools
+🌟 FAST Animation Studio Tools: https://fast-blender-add-ons.com/fast-animation-studio-tools-2/

-✅ Improves Everything in Blender—Lighting, Cameras, Animation, and More!
+✅ Improves Everything in Blender (Literally...and we can prove that!)
+Lighting, Cameras, Animation, Transforms, Edit Mode, Keying and More!
 ✅ Includes This AI Script Generator & 500+ Additional Operators ✅ A Fully Optimized System for Blender Users

-💡 Check out our full add-on here: FAST Animation Studio Tools
+💡 Check out our full add-on here: FAST Animation Studio Tools: https://fast-blender-add-ons.com/fast-animation-studio-tools-2/

-🚀 Upgrade to the full version and optimize everything in Blender with the biggest Blender add-on in the world, code-wise!
+🚀 Upgrade to the full version and optimize everything in Blender with the Biggest Blender Add-On in The World, code-wise!